Karavan%2525252BSarai%2525252BWorld%2525252BMusic.jpg

 narayan-sijan-oud-music.jpg

-The images of gypsies and Sufis playing music, whirling from the deserts of India to the Nile River and the Valley of the Kings in Egypt, enticed me and urged me on.
-Years later, it felt like a dream to learn their daily ways of life and live with them, when home at times was a mere fire in the sand dunes under a starry night.
-I spent years studying, playing music, and dancing with them with such vigor that they welcomed me with open arms.
+The images of gypsies and Sufis playing music, whirling through deserts from India to the Nile and the Valley of the Kings in Egypt, captivated me.
+Years later, it felt like a dream to live among them, sometimes with nothing more than a fire in the sand under the stars as home.
+I spent countless hours studying, playing music, and dancing alongside them with such intensity and devotion that they welcomed me with open arms.

-During my first years traveling in the mid 1990s, I survived on only $100 a month, stretching my resources so I could stay longer and experience more.
-After 14 years I only went back to the US for less then a year in total.
-I had found a new home and it was in the east.
+During my early travels in the mid-1990s, I survived on only $100 a month, stretching every resource so I could stay longer and experience more.
+Over 14 years, I returned to the U.S. for less than a year in total—my heart and home had found the East.

-As my love for the music grew like wildfire, I traveled the Silk Road regions learning directly from the masters I met.
-I lived from my small backpack, half full of cassettes and music gear, the other half stuffed personal items and trinkets to sell so I could fund my travels just a few days more.
+As my love for the music grew like wildfire, I traveled the Silk Road regions, learning directly from the master musicians I encountered.
+I carried only a small backpack, half filled with cassettes and instruments, the other half with personal items and trinkets to sell so I could fund just a few more days of travel.
+My pursuit was always guided by the music itself—the melodies and instruments that moved my heart and soul—and in this pursuit, I experienced moments of magic that have shaped my life.

-My sound came from absorbing these lands and cultures and listening very carefully to the nuances of the music, its color and flavor.
-I kept my creative side alive in this period of intense discipline, by exploring my own unique sound and composing songs that linked my musical impulses to age-old melodies.
-Inspiration moved through me, and the blending of ancient and modern sounds gave birth to a vision.
+In 1998, I began intensive musical studies, dedicating 10–12 hours a day to practicing under the guidance of various masters.
+My sound emerged from the deep absorption of these lands and cultures, listening carefully to the subtleties, colors, and flavors of the music.
+During this period of rigorous discipline, I kept my creative spark alive, composing songs that fused my own impulses with age-old melodies.
+Inspiration flowed through me, and the blending of ancient and modern sounds gave birth to a unique musical vision.

 ~ Narayan Sijan